 The Daily Times and Chronicle, Tuesday, July 10, 1979

-Boys being boys, most purchases were often spent well in advance of the Fourth, often to help along the excitement of the night before.
-Girls were admiring spectators except for sparklers.
+Boys being boys, most purchases were often spent well in advance of the 4th, often to help along the excitement of the night before.
+Girls usually made great use of sparklers.
 Dad took part too, he being the one who usually placed the big firecrackers under a tin can or pail to see it blown high into the air.
 Mother, who hated all firecrackers in general, cautioned everyone to be careful while dreading burnt fingers or unpredictable accidents.

-No one seems to remember one during the war years but shortly thereafter the practice resumed.
-The last one in 1947 created more than a half-dozen fires from sparks carried by the wind.
-One of the small fires was at Aunt Nettie Foster’s house on the State Road.
-It must have been an act of Providence that sparks from any blaze never settled on the old Meetinghouse.
-Both Louis Skelton and Herbert Crawford can remember helping with that last one and, chuckling, mention the day Marshall Britt got caught after dark at the top of the pile and had to have help to get down from that “dizzy” height.
+WWII paused these celebrations, but they resumed soon after.
+Unfortunately, the last one, in 1947, caused more than a half dozen fires from sparks carried by the wind.
+One of the small fires was at Aunt Nettie Foster’s house on the State Road (Cambridge Street).
+It must have been an act of Providence that sparks from any blaze never settled on the old Meeting House (now the UCC).
+Both Louis Skelton and Herbert Crawford can remember helping with that 1947 event, and they mention (with a chuckle) the day Marshall Britt got caught after dark at the top of the pile and had to be helped down from the “dizzying” height.
 Yet Marshall was the young man who flew his airplane from the airfield then at the corner of Bedford Street and the Turnpike and for a small fee would fly anyone over and around the town at heights far in excess of the railroad tie tower he helped to build.

 When Marshall Simonds deeded his farm to the Town of Burlington for a public park he also had plans drawn up for a tower to be built of fieldstone and erected on that high spot of land.
-Those plans were in the hands of Arthur Nichols several years later and, since he thought the whole thing was impractical, he probably hid them away after Simonds died.
+Those plans were in the hands of Arthur Nichols several years later and since he thought the whole thing rather impractical he probably hid them away after Simonds died.

 What Burlington did to celebrate Independence Day in that Jubilee year is not recorded.
 It has been an independent member of the Commonwealth for only 27 years.